Last Updated: October 26, 2022

 The risks of Percocet overdose are serious and can cause death.
 Anyone suspected of overdosing on Percocet will require urgent medical attention.
-The risk of overdose can also be increased if you are using other drugs or taking Percocet in combination with alcohol.
+The overdose risk can also increase if you use other drugs or take Percocet with alcohol.

-For those struggling with addiction, getting off Percocet can be a lengthy and challenging process.
-However, there are many Percocet addiction treatment options available that can facilitate recovery.
+Getting off Percocet can be lengthy and challenging for those struggling with addiction.
+However, many Percocet addiction treatment options are available that can facilitate recovery.

-Treatment for Percocet addiction will often start with detoxing, which is the process of Percocet completely leaving the system.
-The recovery process can also include various types of individual or group therapy.
+Treatment for Percocet addiction will often start with detoxing, which is the process of Percocet entirely leaving the system.
+The recovery process can also include several different individual or group therapy types.
 Therapy focuses on building skills and strategies that help people cope with addiction and recovery.